Make a beautiful spring table with these Simple Easter Table Setting Ideas! From bunny crafts to butterfly cloches, these crafts will make you smile.

 I traced around standard forks and knives with a pencil and then used a white paint pen to outline them.
 This was just a cute touch since some of the kids will have real forks.
 I thought they also reinforced the idea that it was perfectly ok to draw on the table until dinner arrived.

-On Wednesday, I promised to show you how I intended to use my Folded Felt Bunnies that I made in under 15 minutes.
+I made these Folded Felt Bunnies in under 15 minutes.
 These cuties are sitting front and center for the kids to enjoy.
 They can play with them as they are but there is also a secret inside (shhh!).
 Although a sweet treat would be a good idea, I used a few small toys such as spinning tops, mood rings, magnet word puzzles, stickers, or finger puppets.
 Avoid items that may cause a ruckus or can’t be used unsupervised like bouncy balls and whistles.
 If applicable, make sure you keep choking hazards out of the reach of very young children.

 Now I want to sit at the kid’s table!

 Wishing you a happy and stress-free Easter Holiday!.